Our 2025/2026 Season!

-Tickets for this show are $30 in advance (+ online fees) or $35 at the door.
+Tickets for this show are $15 in advance (+ online fees) or $20 at the door.
 Advance tickets are available online only through the Eventbrite Link below.
 Your ticket will be delivered to you via email.
+Online sales close at 6 pm on day of show.
 If shows are sold out, we will post that information here and on our Facebook page, otherwise you should assume you can also purchase tickets at the door.
 We accept cash, credit card or debit for day of show sales.

 All seating at our shows is general admission - which means you will choose your seat on arrival.
 There isn't a bad seat in the house, but if you would like to be close to the front we recommend arriving at least half an hour before show time.